-Prepare to "jump" when Van Halen goes back on tour for the first time in almost four years!
-The tour will feature most of the classic lineup, including David Lee Roth.
-Check out the schedule below to find a tour date and buy Van Halen tickets right here on TicketNetwork.com and go see them live in concert!
+Prepare to "jump" when Van Halen goes on tour in 2015!
+The tour will feature most of the classic lineup, including David Lee Roth as the lead vocalist.
+Find Van Halen tickets right here on TicketNetwork.com and go see them live in concert!

 Van Halen was one of the most influential rock bands of the 1980s, but it dates back to 1972 in Pasadena, CA, when Eddie and Alex Van Halen formed the band Mammoth.
 Soon after David Lee Roth was brought aboard as lead singer in leiu of paying him rent for equipment.
 Mammoth built a major following in California.
 A couple years later they later changed their name to Genesis, but when the band learned that their name was already being used they changed it again to Van Halen.
 In 1977, Gene Simmons saw the band at a Los Angeles club and with his help the band signed with Warner Bros.
 Records.